-By Tasha Seitz and Elizabeth Coston
+By Tasha Seitz and Alex Frederick

 As active impact investors, we’ve had the privilege of meeting hundreds of entrepreneurs doing incredible work across each of our four areas of focus: education, health, economic empowerment and resource efficiency.
 We’ve learned a lot about what opportunities exist to leverage technology for good and how various companies are solving these problems.
 As we approach our five year anniversary, we thought it would be valuable to share some of our observations with the broader impact investing field.
-This overview of what we’ve seen in economic empowerment is the first of what will be a four-part monthly series where we will cover each of our focus areas in turn.